Ender's Game (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 62% based on 225 reviews, with an average rating of 6.10/10.
+On Rotten Tomatoes, the film has an approval rating of 63% based on 225 reviews, with an average rating of 6.10/10.
 The critical consensus states: "If it isn't quite as thought-provoking as the book, Ender's Game still manages to offer a commendable number of well-acted, solidly written sci-fi thrills."
-On Metacritic, the film has a score of 51 out of 100 based on reviews from 39 critics indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film a grade B+.
+On Metacritic, the film has a score of 51 out of 100 based on reviews from 39 critics indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Peter Debruge of Variety magazine called it "An impressive, thought-provoking astro-adventure that benefits from the biggest screen available."

 Richard Roeper of the Chicago Sun-Times praised "the stunning and gorgeous visuals covering every inch of the screen" and describes the film as a "challenging adventure that should satisfy most young fans of the book while keeping the adults engrossed as well."

 Marc Bernardin of The Hollywood Reporter is critical of the lack of empathy and shallowness of the story, and wrote: "If only adapter-director Gavin Hood's movie had been tempered with craft and care and wasn't such a blunt instrument, one that seems designed as a delivery system for CGI derring-do instead of the heartbreaker it should be."
 Bernardin notes the zero-gravity battle scenes might have seemed to be unfilmable, and he commends the special effects, but says the film was unlucky to have come out so soon after Alfonso Cuaron's Gravity, which did it far better.

 Peter Bradshaw of The Guardian called the film "pacy and visually pleasing despite an overload of ideas".
 Bradshaw concludes: "The movie's apocalyptic finale indicates that it's bitten off considerably more than it can chew in terms of ideas, but it looks good, and the story rattles along."

 Simon Abrams of RogerEbert.com says, "The movie... is way too kind, and the drama suffers greatly for it...The film's biggest problem is a matter of tone and characterization: the characters constantly talk about how mean they can be, but their actions suggest otherwise."

 Joe Neumaier of the New York Daily News gave the film zero stars, and called it "one of the dullest, dumbest, most tedious movies this year.
-It makes "Battlefield: Earth" and "John Carter" look like "The Godfather" parts 1 and 2.
-"Dune" is "Lawrence of Arabia" next to this thing."
+It makes Battlefield: Earth and John Carter look like The Godfather parts 1 and 2.
+Dune is Lawrence of Arabia next to this thing."

 Joe Morgenstern of The Wall Street Journal wrote: "Not only does "Ender's Game" have many scenes in zero gravity, but this zero-sum fiasco has zero drama, zero suspense, zero humor, zero charm and zero appeal."